Cut the time in half between you and vegan baba ganoush with this air fryer eggplant dip recipe.

-I’ve made baba ganoush a million ways over the years – by roasting the whole or halved eggplants in the oven, on a cast iron skillet, or on the outdoor grill (including the time I forgot it was out there and it was burnt to a crisp.)
+I’ve made baba ganoush a million ways over the years – by roasting the whole or halved eggplants in the oven, on a cast iron skillet, or on the outdoor grill.

 That’s the problem with long cooking times… sometimes you move on to other things and forget about your old friend, aubergine.